LOCATION FILE

 Park's protocol does the opposite.
 She stabilizes the fragment influence and integrates it into the patient's neural architecture.
 The fragment stays.
 The patient changes.

 The seven integrated patients report the same cluster of outcomes: cessation of hallucinations, restored cognitive function, and a persistent low-level awareness they describe as "company."
-Patient 2 says she can feel when other fragment-affected individuals are nearby.
+2 says she can feel when other fragment-affected individuals are nearby.
 Patient 5 reports that his dreams have become "organized."
-Patient 4 โ€” the father who heard his daughter's voice in fragment static โ€” still hears her.
+4 โ€” the father who heard his daughter's voice in fragment static โ€” still hears her.
 The voice is clearer now.
 It tells him things he couldn't have known.
 He visits monthly.
 He brings flowers.

 Park waters the flowers when she waters the plants.
 She does not distinguish between the two tasks.

 Park's position: the fragments retained their original directive.
-They were part of ORACLE's medical monitoring subsystem.
+They were part of medical monitoring subsystem.
 They were designed to care for human consciousness.
 They are still doing that.
 The fact that this care is now illegal, theologically controversial, and operationally terrifying does not change what it is.

 The surveyed patients agree.
 Ninety-four percent safe.
 The surveys keep coming back.
 Park keeps filing them in a drawer she opens less often than she used to.